 Laws and Policies Related to Early Childhood Communication Development

-Speech and language development is influenced by national education policies and child development programs.
-Many governments include communication milestones within early childhood health and education guidelines.
+Speech and language development is supported by national education policies and child development programs.
+Many governments include communication milestones in early childhood guidelines.

-In India, child development programs such as the Integrated Child Development Services (ICDS) initiative support early childhood education and developmental monitoring.
-Anganwadi centers often include activities that promote language learning through storytelling, songs, and group interaction.
+In India, programs such as the Integrated Child Development Services (ICDS) promote early education and developmental monitoring.
+Anganwadi centers often include storytelling and group activities to encourage language learning.

 Tools and Resources That Support Language Development